polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/mlx-book/006-menny-the-face-detector/README.md

 Their distinct looks are an advantage for Menny's training – each member's unique features make them easily distinguishable, a boon considering our limited dataset size.

-So, how would a human like Menny discern these faces?
-That's a story for humans.
-But we're here to see how she does it through the lens of CNNs.
-Let's dive into the world of machine vision and start this exciting chapter in Menny's journey!
+But what's the process behind Menny's human-like ability to recognize these faces?
+While that's a narrative more suited for human understanding, our focus here is on exploring her capabilities through Convolutional Neural Networks (CNNs).
+Join us as we embark on this thrilling phase of Menny's adventure into the realm of machine vision!

 ## How Machines See the World - Revisiting the Basics